Download in PDF

-- Labeling the box with an “artist pigments” sign should be enough, but we can always do better by providing all the necessary documentation.
+- Labeling the box with an “artist’s pigments” sign should be enough, but we can always do better by providing all the necessary documentation.
 Just in case.

-- We strongly recommend that you download this label that we have designed, print it and glue it on the box or bag containing the oil paints.
-You can download it for free in JPG and PDF 🙂
+- We strongly recommend you download this label we have designed, print it and glue it to the box or bag containing the oil paints.
+You can download it for free in JPG and PDF.

 Airport security departments have very strict regulations for flammable materials.
 While artistic materials are not usually flammable, some agents may think they are.